 - There is practically no negative reaction from employees: they were not deprived of their usual tool or way of doing things (if automation is happening for the first time).

-- Issues with administration: support for both systems, data synchronization, security management in two apps at once.
+- Additional administration tasks: support for both systems, data synchronization, double security management.

 - The transition process is ”stretched”: employees realize they have time to adopt new software, so they can proceed using the familiar interface for a while.

-- User confusion: two interfaces are confusing and cause operational and data errors.
+- User confusion: two interfaces can seem confusing and cause operational and data errors.